SAFe vs LeSS

 Some other factors to consider:

 One of the ways LeSS differs is that it strives to simplify organizational structure by remaining flexible.
 Fewer people are needed to deliver a product since it does not add roles and overhead aggressively.
-SAFe, on the other hand, require additional functions.
-There is a Release Train Engineer (RTE), who is like a full-time Scrum Master, Solution Train Engineer (STE) oversees the smooth running of the ART, and Epic Owners responsible for Portfolio Level Epics.
+SAFe, on the other hand, requires additional functions.
+There is a Release Train Engineer (RTE), who is like a full-time Scrum Master, a Solution Train Engineer (STE) oversees the smooth running of the ART, and Epic Owners are responsible for Portfolio Level Epics.
 It also includes changes in processes, artifacts, and at organizational levels.
 Some organizations may not be ready to take on such a high level of evolution.
 And the LeSS approach to scaling, with a heavy focus on waste reduction across the organization and a goal of continuous improvement, maybe an easier route to take.

 LeSS keeps all of the original Scrum features.
 There are meetings, roles, and Sprints.
 Any additions are made only to get the scaled-up process to work.
 A Scrum of Scrums meeting is conducted every day after the daily standups to discuss overlap and integration.
-Additional Product Backlog Refinements and Retrospective meetings are held in multi-team and single team formats to manage the shared backlog (by sharing closely-related items or splitting further) and making plans.
+Additional Product Backlog Refinements and Retrospective meetings are held in multi-team and single-team formats to manage the shared backlog (by sharing closely related items or splitting further) and making plans.
 SAFe continues the Agile feature of iterations; it drastically changes them for the three higher levels of Program, Value Stream, and Portfolio.
 For teams used to working with Scrum, LeSS will be a more comfortable framework for scaling up.

-If costs are an issue, the organization should be looking at LeSS since they are a natural progression to Scrum.
+If costs are an issue, the organization should look at LeSS since they are a natural progression to Scrum.
 Very little training and restructuring are required, and the scaled-up organization can be up and running very quickly.
-However, with SAFe, there is a lot to be done in restructuring, redefining roles, adding more layers, re-thinking, and training.
+However, with SAFe, there is a lot to be done in restructuring, redefining roles, adding more layers, rethinking, and training.
 It is true even of companies that have been practicing Agile methods.
 The process of transition to get the scaling done will require commitment from the top levels, a higher budget, and a longer transition time.

 Join the Discussion